Royalphax/Royalphax/README.md

 ### Welcome to my profile!
 I'm a Junior Electronics Embedded Systems Engineer, fueled by **curiosity** ✨, **passion** ❤️, and **determination** ✊.

-I discovered software development in 2013 while creating extensions for the game Minecraft.
+I discovered software development in 2013 while creating extensions for games.
 What began as an enjoyable hobby quickly became increasingly intriguing, leading me to explore various computer science domains.

 Currently, I develop software for personal and open-source projects across a diverse array of fields.
 And I actively follow projects that seek to make AI models accessible to all ([llama.cpp](https://github.com/ggerganov/llama.cpp), [vigogne](https://github.com/bofenghuang/vigogne), [gpt4all](https://github.com/nomic-ai/gpt4all)).